XylotrupesGideon/public_CV/README.md

 While I am self taught in most of my computer skills I learned the importance of knowing well structured approaches to development.
 Therefore, I decided to learn the important skills in the form of a structured course.

 - Scientific Software Development [[Certificate-English]](./Certificates/Scientific%20Software%20development.pdf) - March 2022
+- Programming Course with Python for Life Sciences

 #### **Other**